If you see a charge on your Float card that doesn’t look right, there are two different paths you can take depending on the type of transaction:

 Take action right away to prevent further misuse.
 If the transaction is completely unfamiliar and you suspect someone else has accessed your card:

-- Pause your card immediately
+Lock your card immediately

 This will prevent any new transactions from being authorized.

-How to pause your card → - File a dispute
+How to lock your card →

 Submit a dispute for the suspicious transaction.

-How to file a dispute → - Do not unpause your card
+How to file a dispute →

-Unpausing the card after suspicious activity may expose it to more unauthorized use and can invalidate your dispute claim. - Cancel the compromised card
+Unlocking the card after suspicious activity may expose it to more unauthorized use and can invalidate your dispute claim.

 Ask an Administrator to cancel the card to fully deactivate it.

-How to cancel a card → - Get a replacement card
+How to cancel a card →

 - If you're a Spender or Manager, submit a spend request for a new card.